I remember laughing very hard at a comic-book joke as a kid. A red indian with horrific injuries goes to visit his witch-doctor:

 — What brought this on?

-— I was out hunting when an eagle attacked me, but luckily it dropped me in front of a flock of runaway buffallo!
+— I was out hunting when an eagle attacked me, but luckily it dropped me in front of a flock of runaway buffalo!

 — Yes, it's the only thing my medical insurance covers!

-I used to find it hilarious back then, but having now started looking into insurance I realize that the joke's on me, and I don't find it so funny anymore.
-Here's an exerpt from the exclusion clause in Abbey's accident cover:
+I used to find it hilarious back then, but having now started looking into insurance I realise that the joke's on me, and I don't find it so funny anymore.
+Here's an excerpt from the exclusion clause in Abbey's accident cover: